karelia/MockServer/Documentation/Design-template.md

 Connecting To The Main Port
 ---------------------------

-When a connection is made on the main socket, the server creates a <KSMockServerConnection> object to service it, and associates a <KSMockServerResponder> object with the connection.
+When a connection is made on the main socket, the server creates a <KMSConnection> object to service it, and associates a <KMSResponder> object with the connection.

 In general with unit tests it should only really be dealing with a single connection at a time.
 However, there are situations such as the HTTP authentication handshake where a response on the first connection can cause it to close and a second connection attempt be made.
 In these situations the second connection may occur before the first has completely finished closing.

 For this reason, the server can accept multiple simultaneous connections.
-It just spawns a new <KSMockServerConnection> for each one though, using the same responses.
+It just spawns a new <KMSConnection> for each one though, using the same responses.

-Each <KSMockServerConnection> object just lives on the current run loop, reading input from the stream that it's associated with, passing it to the <KSMockServerResponder> object, and acting on the commands that it gets back (generally by sending back data).
+Each <KMSConnection> object just lives on the current run loop, reading input from the stream that it's associated with, passing it to the <KMSResponder> object, and acting on the commands that it gets back (generally by sending back data).
 When it is closed (externally, or in response to a close command), it tells the server, which then releases it.

 Responding To Requests
 ----------------------

-When a <KSMockServerConnection> receives input, it passes the input to its associated <KSMockServerResponder> object.
+When a <KMSConnection> receives input, it passes the input to its associated <KMSResponder> object.

 The role of the responder object is to process input, and return a list of "commands" to execute.

-<KSMockServerResponder> is an abstract class.
-Currently there is a single implementation - <KSMockServerRegExResponder>.
+<KMSResponder> is an abstract class.
+Currently there is a single implementation - <KMSRegExResponder>.

 This class uses pattern matching to select one from a series of pre-baked responses.
 It is given a list of patterns, and works through them in order until one matches.